5-lagu/mfb-seq-03-manual/mfb-seq-03-manual.md

 ## Table of Contents

-- 1 Introduction
+1. Introduction
-- 2 Setup
+2. Setup
-- 3 General
+3. General
-- 4 First start - track types
+4. First start - track types
-- 5 Track Mute
+5. Track Mute
-- 6 Record Mode
+6. Record Mode
-- 7 Working with bars
+7. Working with bars
-- 8 Loading and saving sequences
+8. Loading and saving sequences
-- 9 Shift-functions
-   - 9.1 Shift-functions with options
+9. Shift-functions with options
-      - LastStep
+    * LastStep
-      - ClkDiv
+    * ClkDiv
-      - TrkMode
+    * TrkMode
-      - Direction
+    * Direction
-      - Quantization
+    * Quantization
-      - LFO wave
+    * LFO wave
-      - Sync I/O
+    * Sync I/O
-      - Shuffle
+    * Shuffle
-   - 9.2 Shift-functions without options
+10. Shift-functions without options
-      - ClrBar
+    * ClrBar
-      - RemBar
+    * RemBar
-      - ClrPatt
+    * ClrPatt
-      - InitPattern
+    * InitPattern
-      - SeqMode1
+    * SeqMode1
-      - SeqMode2
+    * SeqMode2
-      - StartMode
+    * StartMode

-## 1 Introduction
+## 1. Introduction

 MFB's SEQ-03 module is a step-sequencer which is equally suited to trigger drum modules as well as to play and control synthesizers.
 In addition, each of the 12 available tracks may serve as an AR-envelope or LFO.

-The SEQ-03 offers three operational modes that cover different
+The SEQ-03 offers three operational modes that cover different applications:
-applications:

-1. **Mode 1** : This mode allows every track to be used either as CV- or gate-track, AR-envelope or LFO.
-Sequences can be up to four bars in length with an adjustable number of steps per bar.
-The speed, i.e. clock division is set globally for all tracks.
-Shuffle is available but only for use with the internal clock or at external clock with 24ppq resolution.
-Each track has a dedicated output.
+1. **Mode 1** : This mode allows every track to be used either as CV- or gate-track, AR-envelope or LFO separately.
+Sequences can be up to four bars, or 64 steps, in length with an adjustable number of steps per bar.
+The speed, or clock division, is set globally for all tracks.
+Shuffle is available, but only for use with the internal clock or an external clock with 24 ppq resolution.
+Each track has a dedicated CGx output jack.
-2. **Mode 2** : The modus equals mode 1 but is fixed to a length of one bar.
+2. **Mode 2** : This mode equals mode 1 but is fixed to one bar.
 In exchange, this mode allows for poly-rhythmical patterns.
 Each track may have an individual number of steps as well as individual clock division.
 Shuffle is not available in this mode.
-3. **Mode 3** : This mode is dedicated to control synthesizers when wanting to adjust CV values and gate-information per step simultaneously.
+3. **Mode 3** : This mode is dedicated to controlling synthesizers with pairs of CV values and a fixed gate (trig) per step.
 There are two outputs assigned per track.
-Track 1 uses jacks CG1 for CV- and CG2 for gate output.
-Accordingly, this mode offers only six tracks.
-The track types are fixed in this mode.
+Track 1 uses jacks CG1 for CV and CG2 for trig output, track 2 uses jacks CG3 for CV and CG4 for fixed trig output etc. Accordingly, this mode offers only six tracks, and the track types are fixed.

 **Note:** Switching operational modes forces the currently selected pattern to be initialized, i.e. all programmed step will be lost.

-## 2 Setup.......................................................................................
+## 2. Setup

 MFB's SEQ-03 is fully compatible to Doepfer’s A-100 modular system - in size, bus-power and CV/Gate voltage.
 Connect the 10-pin MFB-cable to a corresponded 16-pin jack on the mainframe bus.
 Supply voltage needs to be +/- 12 volts.
-The wattage is +25/-5mA, the module size is 20HP (half pitches) equivalent to 101,3mm.
+The wattage is +25/-5 mA, the module size is 20HP (half pitches) equivalent to 101,3mm.

 **Attention:** Please, check for correct polarity!
 The colored side of the connector-cable needs to point downwards (-12 V)!

-## 3 General....................................................................................
+## 3 General

 We have been trying to develop a complex sequencer in a compact module format that is still easy to use.
 Hopefully, we